antmicro/alkali-csd-hw/README.md

-# Alkali Hardware
+# Alkali FPGA design

-This repository contains sources of the alkali-csd-hw project, which can be used to generate the bitstream for the Western Digital NVMe accelerator test platform (Basalt board).
-The project includes a chisel module containing the logic for the NVMe registers and the main design with VTA accelerator created for Xilinx Vivado 2019.2.
+This repository contains FPGA design sources of the Alkali project, which can be used to generate the bitstream for the Western Digital NVMe accelerator test platform (Basalt board) or Xilinx ZCU106 evaluation platform.
+The project includes a chisel module containing logic for the NVMe registers and the main design with VTA accelerator created for Xilinx Vivado 2019.2.

 The register description is auto-generated from the NVMe documentation and,